 This is where St. Francis

 comes in.
 He got permission from Innocent to set up a presepe in 1223 in

-biographer of St. Francis tells how "Greccio was
+Francis tells how "Greccio was transformed into a second

 Bethlehem, and that wonderful night seemed like the

 fullest day to both man and beast for the joy they felt at

 liturgical drama—just the Crib, and Francis preaching and

 restoring simplicity and tenderness to the tale of the

-the birth of the Saviour.
+birth of the Saviour.

 During the Renaissance, religious plays returned, but they were no longer Latin Liturgical dramas.
-They were now transformed by local customs and language; once again—almost as if to reject the simplicity of the Miracle—the manger was incorporated into elaborate Nativity Plays with stage managers, sets designed by prominent artists, ever greater numbers of actors and increasingly ambitious plots involving fire-belching devils and legions of angels and shepherds.
+They were now transformed by local customs and language; once again, almost as if to reject the simplicity of the Miracle, the manger was incorporated into elaborate Nativity Plays with stage managers, sets designed by prominent artists, ever greater numbers of actors and increasingly ambitious plots involving fire-belching devils and legions of angels and shepherds.
 All this was staged, of course, in church.
 Productions of this nature were clearly out of place, not the least reason for which was that various incendiary special effects actually burned down a number of churches.
-Again the plays disappeared—this time for good.
+Again the plays disappeared, this time for good.
 But the tradition of the Christmas Crib, itself, from that time to this, has remained.

 There are as many different kinds of Cribs as there are places where Christmas is celebrated.
 Some of them use life-size figures and some even real animals and people to recreate the stable in Bethlehem; in some areas, shepherds bring gifts of cloth from Flanders or grapes from Burgundy; in Tuscany the shepherds and their dogs have names and they bring wood and cheeses and chestnuts; there are mechanical clockwork cribs from Dresden and ones that school children craft from simple cardboard and paper-maché; there are Chinese cribs and ones sculpted elegantly out of ebony in the Congo; they have been modeled in rustic clay and elegant porcelain; they have been ornate tableaux in Baroque churches and simple two-dimensional cut-outs propped up on suburban lawns.